Author: site admin

 “My older brother was your dad’s friend forty years ago,

-Your dad showed me how to dribble and shoot a basketball,
+but your dad showed me how to dribble and shoot a basketball,

+taking time to coach me.
 I never forgot that.”

-No matter how worn from the telling,
+No matter how fragile,

-threads spun from memories of empathy
+filaments spun from empathy

-go home smiling into the unknown,
+go home smiling to the unknown,

-illuminated pilgrims with the power
+shimmering pilgrims with the power

 to comfort a yet unborn daughter